MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-analyze-spark.md

     display(df)
     ```

+    > **Tip**: You can hide the pane containing the files on the left by using its **<** icon.
+Doing so will help you focus on the notebook.

-4. Use the **&#9655; Run cell** button on the left of the cell to run it.
+3. Use the **&#9655; Run cell** button on the left of the cell to run it.

     > **Note**: Since this is the first time you've run any Spark code in this session, the Spark pool must be started.
 This means that the first run in the session can take a few minutes.
 Subsequent runs will be quicker.

-5. When the cell command has completed, review the output below the cell, which should look similar to this:
+4. When the cell command has completed, review the output below the cell, which should look similar to this:

     | Index | SO43701 | 11 | 2019-07-01 | Christy Zhu | christy12@adventure-works.com | Mountain-100 Silver, 44 | 16 | 3399.99 | 271.9992 |
     | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- |